TatheerHussain/NLP-Basics/README.md

 There are a few additional packages we'll be using during the tutorial that are not included when you download Anaconda - wordcloud, textblob and gensim.

 *Windows:*
 Open the Anaconda Prompt program.
-You should see a black window pop up.
-Type `conda install -c conda-forge wordcloud` to download wordcloud.
-You will be asked whether you want to proceed or not.
-Type `y` for yes.
-Once that is done, type `conda install -c conda-forge textblob` to download textblob and `y` to proceed, and type `conda install -c conda-forge gensim` to download gensim and `y` to proceed.
+####Type
+`conda install -c conda-forge wordcloud` to download wordcloud.
+####Type
+`conda install -c conda-forge textblob` to download textblob
+####Type
+`conda install -c conda-forge gensim` to download gensim

 *Mac/Linux:*
 Your terminal should already be open.
 Type command-t to open a new tab.
-Type `conda install -c conda-forge wordcloud` to download wordcloud.
-You will be asked whether you want to proceed or not.
-Type `y` for yes.
-Once that is done, type `conda install -c conda-forge textblob` to download textblob and `y` to proceed, and type `conda install -c conda-forge gensim` to download gensim and `y` to proceed.
+Type `conda install -c conda-forge wordcloud` to download wordcloud. type `conda install -c conda-forge textblob` to download textblob type `conda install -c conda-forge gensim` to download gensim and `y` to proceed.